Bits about myself

 do today if it wasn't for those Amiga productions.

-Since 1998 my favorite computing environment is Linux,
+Since 1998 my favorite computing environment has been Linux,

-about Linux is high configurability, open nature, and the rich command shell environment it provides.
+Linux's high configurability, open nature, and the rich command shell environment

-This gives me much freedom and increases my productivity in many respects.
+results in much freedom which increases my productivity in many respects.

-I can configure the system in great detail and make it a very comfortable operating environment.
+I can configure the system in great detail to make it a fast and very comfortable operating environment.

 which I found to be the most rewarding and educational experience that no other operating system has given me.